A lifetime of changes…

 - financial concerns

-- rediscover who we are
+- rediscover who they are

 - find new ways for making meaning and identifying life purpose